Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 \subsubsection{Linear Loads}

 Linear loads refer to electrical devices that exhibit a direct proportionality between the current flowing through them and the voltage applied across them.
 Examples of linear loads are incandescent lights, resistive heaters, and similar electrical appliances.
 The primary difficulty associated with arc fault identification in the presence of linear loads is the differentiation between typical electrical variations and hazardous arc faults that have the potential to cause fires or pose other safety risks.
-The identification of characteristic waveforms or patterns in electrical signals is of utmost importance in the early detection of arc faults.
+The identification of characteristic waveforms or patterns in electrical signals is of utmost importance in the early detection of arc faults.Table \ref{tab:linear} displays the comparison of approaches employed by various researchers about linear loads or no load.

 \begin{itemize} \item \textbf{DC Arc Fault Detection}: In \cite{miao2020dc}, the system utilizes arc time-frequency signatures obtained by a modified empirical mode decomposition (EMD) technique and employs the SVM method for making decisions.
 The current data in the time domain for load arc faults is subjected to multilayer discrete wavelet analysis.
 A coefficient matrix is created from five-layer discrete wavelet detail values and translated into an RGB phase space image using a colormap index.
 They introduced wavelet compression reconstruction-based data improvement. \item \textbf{AC Arc Fault Detection}: A novel method for diagnosing arc defects is presented that incorporates SVM, improved multi-scale fuzzy entropy (IMFE), and variational mode decomposition (VMD) techniques \cite{wang2021arc}.
 Using VMD, the current signal is decomposed into intrinsic mode functions (IMFs) in the time-frequency domain.
 The associated IMFs with the arc defect are then utilized to calculate IMFE.
 Finally, SVM detects IMFEs utilized for arc faults.
 The article \cite{lala2020detection} focuses on the examination of two primary events: the arc results from a tree's inclination on a medium-voltage distribution line, as well as the arc that arises between sphere gaps.
 The examination of real-time arc signals is conducted using a combined approach of EMD and ANN.
 The utilization of EMD and ANN in the analysis of arc voltage data has proven to be effective in accurately identifying and categorizing arcing occurrences based on their main harmonic characteristics.
 They got their highest accuracy of 100\% and lowest accuracy of 98.2\%. \end{itemize}